 A key role of a councillor is to represent their ward and the people who live in it.

 This demands visibility, being a trusted point of contact and an effective advocate for local people.

 This involves councillors ensuring that the views of local communities are represented and fed into decisions taken by the council and partners.

 Councillors also have a responsibility to communicate council policy and decisions to people in their ward.
-All councillors are advocates for their communities and are ‘case workers’ for their individual constituents when advice or support is requested.
+All councillors are advocates for their communities and support individual constituents to navigate the complex landscape of local public services.

 Whilst councillors do spend time in council meetings, much of a councillor’s time is spent within their communities speaking and working with members of the public, community groups and fellow ward members.